easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_READY.md

 ```
 Keys stored on YOUR computer
    ↓
-Not sent to Q-IDE servers
+Not sent to Top Dog servers
    ↓
 Not visible to anyone else
    ↓